-All independent non-executive directors are subject to an independence evaluation by the Board.
+All independent non-executive directors are subject to an annual independence evaluation by the Board.
 The Board considers whether the director is independent in character and judgement and whether there are any relationships or circumstances which are likely to affect, or could appear to affect, the director's independence.
-On the basis of the findings of this evaluation, the Board is of the opinion that Messrs NP Mageza, RV Smither, DTV Msibi, GM Steyn, Mrs MM Nhlanhla, Ms CJ Hess and Dr PM Moumakwa are independent.
-All other non-executive directors are not considered independent due to their being directors of either Remgro Limited or the BEE consortium, which are major shareholders in RCL FOODS.
+On the basis of the findings of this evaluation, the Board is of the opinion that Messrs NP Mageza, DTV Msibi, GM Steyn, GC Zondi, GCJ Tielenius Kruythoff, Ms GP Dingaan, and Dr PM Moumakwa are independent.
 All directors are required to declare, on an annual basis, any interest in proposed transactions or arrangements with the Group.
-In addition, all other material interests are disclosed by directors as and when they arise.
+In addition, all other material interests are required to be disclosed by directors as and when they arise.